Reggae: International popularity

-While the quality of Reggae records produced in Jamaica took a turn for the worse following the oil crisis of the 1970s, reggae produced elsewhere began to flourish.
+Despite reggae's commercial success overseas, many Jamaican artists saw little financial benefit from international sales.
+According to music historian Lloyd Bradley, proceeds from overseas sales often remained with British record companies and Jamaican producers, leaving many artists with earnings only from Jamaican sales.

+The 1970s oil crisis affected Jamaican vinyl production, contributing to a general decline in pressing quality and poor fidelity on some releases.
 In the late 1970s and early 1980s, the UK punk rock scene flourished, and reggae was a notable influence.
 The DJ Don Letts would play reggae and punk tracks at clubs such as The Roxy.
 Punk bands such as the Clash, the Ruts, the Members, the Police and the Slits played many reggae-influenced songs.
 Around the same time, reggae music took a new path in the UK; one that was created by the multiracial makeup of England's inner cities and exemplified by groups like Steel Pulse, Aswad and UB40, as well as artists such as Smiley Culture and Carroll Thompson.
 The Jamaican ghetto themes in the lyrics were replaced with UK inner city themes, and Jamaican patois became intermingled with Cockney slang.
 In South London around this time, a new subgenre of lovers rock, was being created.
 Unlike the Jamaican music of the same name which was mainly dominated by male artists such as Gregory Isaacs, the South London genre was led by female singers like Thompson and Janet Kay.
 The UK Lovers Rock had a softer and more commercial sound.
 Other reggae artists who enjoyed international appeal in the early 1980s include Third World, Black Uhuru and Sugar Minott.
 The Grammy Awards introduced the Grammy Award for Best Reggae Album category in 1985.